Rodolfo Cota: León

-On 16 May 2018, Cota was loaned out to Pachuca's sibling club León.
+On 16 May 2018, Cota completed a move to León.

 Cota controversially wore a jersey to protest against femicide in Mexico during a match against Club Necaxa on 22 February 2020.
 The shirt had the figure of a woman lying in a pool of blood in the shape of a map of Mexico.
-Cota may be suspended for three matches and fined MXN $300,000 (US $15,000).
+Cota may be suspended for three matches and fined MXN $300,000 (US$15,000).

+Loan to América

+On 21 June 2024, Cota joined Club América on loan.

 International career

 Youth

 Cota represented the under-20 squad at the 2007 FIFA U-20 World Cup.

 Senior

 In September 2016, Cota received his first senior national team call-up under coach Juan Carlos Osorio for October friendlies against New Zealand and Panama.

 Cota was included in the preliminary roster for the 2017 FIFA Confederations Cup in Russia as a replacement for José de Jesús Corona since he picked up an injury.
 Cota made his debut on 1 June 2017 in a friendly match against Ireland at MetLife Stadium in New Jersey, concluding in a 3–1 victory.
 Cota was subsequently included in Mexico's final roster for the tournament.

 In October 2022, Cota was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster, but did not receive any minutes on the field during the tournament.